-We appear to have reached the point where the only license we need for the perpetration of civil wrongs on a law-abiding and peaceful citizenry or for the obstruction of lawful commerce is willingness to join a picket line and carry a placard with a legend which heaps abuse on those who have incurred our displeasure!
+We appear to have reached the point where the only license we need for the perpetuation of civil wrongs on a law-abiding and peaceful citizenry or for the obstruction of lawful commerce is willing to join a picket line and carry a placard with a legend which heaps abuse on those who have incurred our displeasure!

 Giant Government in Washington grows at the expense of state sovereignty and individual rights.
-The Central Government now owns more than 34 per cent of the land area within the boundaries of the fifty states, it owns and operates more than 3,000 tax-free commercial activities in competition with its own citizens, it dispenses more than 25 per cent of the national income, and it grows apace!
-Such massive intrusions into the affairs of the once sovereign states and of the people, many clearly in violation of the Constitution, impair economic freedom, discourage prudent venture capital, impede development of private enterprise, and compromise the safety of the people.
+The Central Government now owns more than 34 percent of the land area within the boundaries of the fifty states, it owns and operates more than 3,000 tax-free commercial activities in competition with its own citizens, it dispenses more than 25 percent of the national income, and it grows apace!
+Such massive intrusions into the affairs of the once sovereign states and of the people, many clearly in violation of the Constitution, impair economic freedom, discourage prudent venture capital, impede the development of private enterprise, and compromise the safety of the people.

 We appear to be suffering a paralysis of will which saps our courage, moral and physical.
 We are being transmuted from a God-fearing, energetic, self-reliant, confident, and venturesome people, free and independent, into a nation of timid dependents, insecure, apprehensive, fearful of incurring the displeasure and reprisals of our political masters to whom we are told to look for food, clothing, shelter, medical care, education, entertainment, and security from the cradle to the grave.
 And to receive those bounties, we need only surrender control of our lives, our fortunes, and our sacred honor!

 Our Foreign Policy